Building a Multigenerational Household

 We speak about the term “Multigenerational Living” so how does that relate to building a new home?
 It is defined as more than two generations living under the same roof.
-Each generation however, introduces a new set of potential complications which must be addressed for a Multigenerational household to function and thrive.
+When building multigenerational households, each generation introduces a new set of potential complications which must be addressed for a the household to function and thrive.

 Throughout the building process North Homes can help make the interior and exterior building areas more accommodating for mutigenerational housing.